A severe drug reaction to heparin that can lead to life- and limb-threatening venous and/or arterial thromboembolism.

 Neither discontinuation of heparin alone nor initiation of a vitamin K antagonist alone (e.g., warfarin) is sufficient to stop the development of thrombosis in a patient with acute HIT.

-If clinical suspicion for HIT is at least moderate, all sources of heparin (including low molecular weight heparin) must be discontinued and initiation of treatment with a non-heparin anticoagulant considered.
+If a patient has suspected HIT and at least an intermediate-probability 4Ts score, all sources of heparin (including low molecular weight heparin) must be discontinued and a non-heparin anticoagulant should be initiated.

 Heparin-induced thrombocytopenia (HIT) is a clinicopathological syndrome that occurs when heparin-dependent, IgG antibodies bind to heparin/platelet factor 4 (PF4) complexes to activate platelets and produce a hypercoagulable state.
 This results in thrombocytopenia and/or thrombosis in temporal relationship to a preceding immunising exposure to heparin.
 HIT typically develops 5 to 10 days after exposure to heparin (range of 4-15 days) and can occur with unfractionated heparin, low molecular weight heparin, or, more rarely, fondaparinux.
 The presence of heparin-dependent antibodies alone, without any clinical manifestations, is insufficient for a diagnosis of HIT.

 Fondaparinux, a pentasaccharide anticoagulant, does not usually promote antibody binding to PF4, despite its structural similarity to heparin, owing to absent/weak cross-reactivity.
 Therefore, it has a very low risk of inducing HIT.
-Despite rare reports of fondaparinux-induced HIT, it has been used to successfully treat HIT in case series, and is considered to be a non-heparin anticoagulant.
+Despite rare reports of fondaparinux-induced HIT, observational studies report the successful use of fondaparinux to treat HIT, and it is considered to be a non-heparin anticoagulant.

 History and exam